duboisp/wet-boew-documentation/index-en.md

 * Documenting basic HTML design pattern
 * WCAG 2.1 Level AA conformance check for existing features

+**Status:** (2018-02-13) Validation of issue labeled "Work: Accessiblity" which are open and the closed ones with the label "State: Going Stale".

 ### React variant
 Use WET feature through a React web application